d0ggycoder/Brainfire-Compiler/README.md

 `./brainfire [pathname].bf`
 2. This generates an intermediary assembly file and a compiled executable with the same path name as the source.
 For example, if the source file is `example.bf`, then after running `./brainfire example.bf`, there will now be the files `example.s` and `example.exe` or some equivalents.
 3. Then, you can execute the generated executable using `./example`

+### Windows:
+If the brainfire executable does not already exist, use the compile batch file to create it:
+`./compile.bat`
+Then, to use, follow the same instructions as Linux